tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 #### 3.3.1 Updates to values.yaml

-* Turn off certificate auto generation
+* Turn off certificate auto generation by helm

-    Since we are using kube-lego for automatically getting a TLS certificate from letsencrypt, we will need to turn off auto-generation of the certificate when we deploy the chart using helm.
+    Since we are using kube-lego for automatically getting a TLS certificate from letsencrypt, we will need to turn off auto-generation of the certificate by helm when deploying the chart.

 * Update external domain